Hampshire Development Centre

 The club/school Junior Prime Contact is the person who provides us with the nominations, and they are also able to 'remove' a player's nomination if they feel that player is no longer of the required standard for DC OR if that player has left the club or school.

-Once you have been made aware that the club/school nominations have been submitted by the club or school, you can register on the Hampshire Pathway Management System.
+Once you have been made aware that the club/school nominations have been submitted/updated by the club or school, you can register on the Hampshire Pathway Management System or, if you are a returning player, log-in and re-apply for the DC.

 The Hampshire Pathway Management System is designed to be the perfect tool to help us manage, track and administer the players in the Hampshire Player Pathway.
 It is solely focused on the Hampshire DC (Development Centre) and Hampshire AC (Academy Centre) and Hampshire PC (Performance Centre) activities.
 It does not link with other counties or with England Hockey.